PushPress/monotone/README.md

 # Monotone

+> ⚠️ **Work in Progress**: This project is currently under active development.
+The API may change and some features may not be fully implemented yet.
+Use with caution in production environments.

 A MySQL connection pool that automatically routes queries between primary and replica databases using GTID-based synchronization.

 ## Overview